Daily life

 HiKorea (hikorea.go.kr) is the Ministry of Justice's foreigner portal.
 Reserve in-person immigration appointments here.
 Walk-ins are no longer accepted at most offices.
 The English UI is functional but dated.
 Bookmark the appointment-booking page directly because the homepage is hard to navigate.

-Korea Visa Portal (visa.go.kr) handles visa applications and tracking for D, E, and F-series visas.
+Korea Visa Portal (visa.go.kr) handles applications and tracking for most Korean visa classes (A, C, D, E, F, and H).
 The system is slow and occasionally crashes during peak hours.
 Save your draft frequently.

 EPS Korea (eps.go.kr) is the Employment Permit System portal for E-9 visa workers.
 Country-specific test schedules, employer-matching results, contract templates.
 The single official source of truth for the E-9 process.

 1345 Immigration Contact Center (call 1345) is the multilingual phone helpline run by the Korea Immigration Service.
-Nineteen languages including English, Vietnamese, Tagalog, Chinese, Russian, and Mongolian.
+Twenty languages including English, Vietnamese, Chinese, Russian, and Mongolian.
 Use it before going to an immigration office; it saves hours.

 Seoul Global Center (global.seoul.go.kr) offers free legal, tax, and immigration consulting plus Korean classes.
 If you live in Seoul, this is the most useful single resource the city offers foreign residents.
 Most other major cities have an equivalent (Busan Global Center, Incheon Global Center, Gyeonggi Global Center).